JuliaLang/julia/doc/stdlib/strings.rst

    Convert a string to ``String`` type and check that it contains only ASCII data, otherwise throwing an ``ArugmentError`` indicating the position of the first non-ASCII byte.

-.. function:: utf8(::Array{UInt8,1})

-   ..
-Docstring generated from Julia source

-   Create a UTF-8 string from a byte array.

-.. function:: utf8(::Ptr{UInt8}, [length])

-   ..
-Docstring generated from Julia source

-   Create a UTF-8 string from the address of a C (0-terminated) string encoded in UTF-8.
-A copy is made; the ptr can be safely freed.
-If ``length`` is specified, the string does not have to be 0-terminated.

-.. function:: utf8(s)

-   ..
-Docstring generated from Julia source

-   Convert a string to a contiguous UTF-8 string (all characters must be valid UTF-8 characters).

 .. function:: @r_str -> Regex

    ..
 Docstring generated from Julia source